azurecitadel/azurecitadel/content/arc/servers/150-manage.md

 ## Update Management

+Automanage will deploy and Automation Account and connect the Arc-enabled VMs to it.

 * Schedule update deployments
   * _arc-windows-security-weekly_
   * _arc-windows-full-monthly_
   * _arc-linux-security-weekly_
   * _arc-linux-full-monthly_
 * Report update compliance
-* Trigger an update deployment and measure its success
+* Trigger a one time update deployment and measure its success
 * Write a Log Analytics query (optional) to report on
   * the installed Windows Updates
   * the required Windows Updates